Matot: Numbers chapter 30

 The Mishnah taught that the law of the dissolution of vows hovers in the air and has nothing on which to rest in the Biblical text.
-Rav Judah said that Samuel found the Scriptural basis for the law of the dissolution of vows in the words of "he shall not break his word," which teaches that "he" — the vower — may not break the vow, but others might dissolve it for him.
-The Rabbis taught in a Baraita that a Sage could annul a vow retroactively.
+Rav Judah said that Samuel found the Scriptural basis for the law of the dissolution of vows in the words of Numbers 30:3, "he shall not break his word," which teaches that "he"—the vower—may not break the vow, but others might dissolve it for him.
+The Rabbis taught in a baraita that a Sage could annul a vow retroactively.